SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 3. As part of the function return, the argument is assigned the copy's value.

-..
-TR: In (2) is it legal to access the original non-copied value?

-This behavior is known as :newTerm:`call by value result` or :newTerm:`copy-in copy-out`.
+This behavior is known as :newTerm:`copy-in copy-out` or :newTerm:`call by value result`.
 For example,
 when a computed property or a property with observers is passed as an in-out parameter,